yaokun20241219/ClearerVoice-Studio/README.md

 - Scale-Invariant Signal-to-Distortion Ratio (SI-SDR)
 - and many more quality benchmarks

-This toolkit can be used to assess the speech quality of your processed audio files and evaluate different model performance.

 ## What‘s new :fire:
 - [2024.11] Release of this repo